afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 }
 ```

-We have now manually defined our Publisher in the Protocol declaration, and exposed the *namePublisher* publisher in the Model, thus creating a polymorphic interface that allows us to decouple things and now use our protocol in the ViewModel.
+We have now manually defined our Publisher in the Protocol declaration, and exposed both the Publisher (*namePublisher*) and the Published property (*namePubished*) in the Model, and can now create a subscription.

 #### Our Updated ViewModel
 ```swift